Badgerati/Pode/docs/Tutorials/Routes/LoginPage.md

 ## Server

-To start off this script, you'll need to have the main [`server`](../../../Functions/Core/Server) wrapper; here we'll use 2 threads to handle requests:
+To start off this script, you'll need to have the main `Start-PodeServer` function; here we'll use 2 threads to handle requests:

 ```powershell
 Import-Module Pode